StoneCypher/UnderstandingReactiveProgramming/md/What is Reactive Programming.md

 that get kept up to date.
 Transitions and animations are relationships described by labels that are kept up to date through a time process for you.

-## Programming without time
+Reactive programming is, in one sense, programming independent of time.
+If I can say that a value bears this relationship to these other values, and then trust that the relationships are maintained, then I don't need to worry whether a given value is up to date, or implement keeping it so.

-Reactive programming is, in one sense, programming independant of time.
-If I can say that a value bears this relationship to these other values,
+A large proportion of many programs has to do with updating, maintaining, and propogating values throughout the app.
+Having this supported underneath means less work in management, and removes a bunch of opportunities for error.

-## Why should you care
+## What we'll do

-A fair sized chunk of a modern program
+This tutorial will give a quick overview of Reactive solutions already out there for Javascript, then dive into a direct, simple implementation of Reactive programming in JS.
+It's much easier to understand Reactive after one has gotten one's hands dirty in building a system directly.